verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] Cause I'm stunned.
 And I have to look at something.
 - [ ] Liver failure explains everything.
 The question is "What explains the liver failure?"
 - [ ] This is where you dazzle me with your contingency plan
 - [ ] Following your heart is easy.
 Following your brain is tough.
-Especially, after years of following your third organ.
+Especially, after years of following that (much smaller) third organ.